Manage Named Connections

 How to create and manage Remote Storage Named Connection

-Remote Storage connections can be used to create and manage the supported database connections by Sequentum Enterprise such as AWS S3 Bucket, Azure Storage, Dropbox, Email, FTP, Google Drive, and Google Storage.
+Remote Storage connections can be used to create and manage the supported database connections by Sequentum Enterprise such as AWS S3 Bucket, Azure Storage, Dropbox, Email, FTP, Google Drive, Google Storage, and SharePoint.
 The remote storage named connections can be added to the export targets to deliver the exported data to remote storage targets.

 Follow the below steps to create an AWS S3 remote storage named connection: